Humberstone History, Family Crest & Coats of Arms

 The surname Humberstone was first found in Herefordshire in the west country of England where they held a family seat as Lords of the manor of Humber from ancient times.
 Humber, an ancient English hamlet in the union of Leominster, hundred of Wolphy, dating back to the Iron Age, was granted by Duke William of Normandy in 1066 to Roger de Lacy, a Norman noble from whom the family name Humber is conjecturally descended.
 The Humber is a large tidal estuary on the east coast of Northern England.

-Important Dates for the Humberstone family
+Early History of the Humberstone family

 This web page shows only a small excerpt of our Humberstone research.
 Another 126 words (9 lines of text) covering the years 160 and 1604 are included under the topic Early Humberstone History in all our PDF Extended History products and printed products wherever possible.